djbpitt/collatexInstallation/collatex-installation.md

 * For Mac OS X: the Terminal.app that you will find in the Applications -> Utilities folder.
 * For Windows: Windows Powershell, which you can find from the search box.
-* For Linux: ??? where is this on Ubuntu Desktop ???
+* For Ubuntu Desktop (Unity): you can type Ctrl-Alt-T or you can type 'Terminal' into the Search box.

 A window will open that displays a command line, a place where you can type instructions to be executed on the computer, with a prompt that might look something like this:

-	tla@minuscule:~$

-or this:

 	Taras-Mac:~ tara$